nmaier/simpleDLNA/Readme.md

 Contributing
 ---
 Feel free to drop me pull requests.
 If you plan to implement something more than a few lines, then open the pull request early so that there aren't any nasty surprises later.
+Please try not to introduce too many new FXCop warnings. ;)

 If you want to add something that will require some for of persistence incl. persistent configuration or API keys, etc., then open a pull request/issue especially early!